jmsuzuki/sre-chaos-poc/README.md

 # sre-chaos-poc
 This project is intended as a local proof of concept
 for load and chaos testing of a simple api service.

+### Assumptions
+1. project is being run from silicon mac

+### Project Pre-Requisites
+1. kind 0.25.0 is installed
+2. jq 1.7 is installed
+3. node v22.12.0 is installed
+4. wrk is installed
+5. k6 v0.55.0 is installed
+6. docker desktop is running

 ### Endpoints
 The api service has 2 endpoints: